rgpihlstrom/Project3/README.md

 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/ChurnOverFalseAlarms.png" width="600" height="400" />

-## Model Results
+## Model Results (PO ONLY - need to insert real results)
-After several iterations the below recall, accuracy, preciscion, and AUC scores were acheived for the selected classifiers used to predict churn.
+After several iterations the below recall, accuracy, precision, and AUC scores were achieved for the selected classifiers used to predict churn.
 Based on these results I decided to move forward with the Random Forest Classifier.
 <br/>
 <img src="/images/ROC.PNG" width="400" height="300">
 <br/>

-## Business Results/ Reccomendaitons
+## Business Results/ Recommendations
 As stated above the goal of the project was three fold.
 I have outlined and summarized results below

 - **1. Top Features Associated with Non Churn vs. Churn:**